 Fact Sheet - Authorised proactive release of government information

-This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Authorised proactive release of government information June 2015
+This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Authorised proactive release of government information, updated September 2019

-A key intention of the GIPA Act is to encourage a fundamental shift toward proactive public release of government information by NSW public sector agencies.
-This shift of focus is one of the major means to meeting the GIPA Act’s broader goal of advancing democratic government that is open, accountable, fair and effective.
+A key intention of the GIPA Act is to encourage proactive public release of government information by NSW public sector agencies.
+This is one of the major ways to meet the GIPA Act’s broader goal of advancing democratic government that is open, accountable, fair and effective.
 The GIPA Act authorises agencies to have proactive release programs in place and requires these to be reviewed each year, with outcomes reported to the IPC.

 This fact sheet: